WARNING: This case has GRAPHIC CONTENT (No, seriously)

 The area was not swollen and there was not a sinus tract — rather, it felt like a 1cm firm ball was planted under his tissue.
 None of his teeth in that area responded to the cold test, and there was no pain to percussion.
 Here are his periapical radiographs:

 Since the lesion on the radiograph was too big to see in its entirety (it was bigger than the radiograph), I needed a CBCT.
 This is what the imaging showed:

 Holy lesion, Batman!!
-I mean, this was off the charts BIG!
+I mean, this thing was OFF THE CHARTS!
 I am STILL dumbfounded at how this patient didn’t have any pain.

-Having seen how large the lesion on the radiograph was, and then looking further with my CBCT, it was clear: This would not heal from a root canal alone.
+Having seen how large the lesion on the radiograph was, and then completing further examination with my CBCT, it was clear: this would not heal from a root canal alone.
 This patient needed root canal therapy and surgery.
-And since this was a bit more extensive than what I like to do on my own, I teamed up with my periodontist, who rocks at this.
-(We have done so many of these treatments together that he refers to them as the “Chopra Special” now.)
+And since this was a bit more extensive than what I like to do on my own, I teamed up with my periodontist, who rocks at this (we’ve done so many of these treatments together that he refers to them as the “Chopra Special” now).

 Digging into the Details

 I was able to diagnose the patient with Necrotic Pulps #9, #10 and #11, and Asymptomatic Apical Periodontitis #9, #10 and #11 (some may argue that this may be an Acute Apical Abscess).